 How Can I Recognize Canine Distemper Symptoms?

-Look for fever, coughing, nasal discharge, vomiting, and neurological signs like seizures and muscle twitching in advanced cases.
+Look for fever, coughing, nasal and eye discharge, vomiting, diarrhea, and neurological signs like seizures and muscle twitching.

 How Do Dogs Catch Canine Distemper?

-Dogs catch distemper mainly through direct contact with infected dogs’ saliva or mucus or by inhaling virus particles.
+Through direct contact with saliva or mucus of infected dogs or inhaling virus particles.

 Is There a Cure for Canine Distemper?